aeriaframework/docs/docs/aeria/index.md

 }
 ```

-Contracts share the same syntax to validate POST/GET parameters and generate types for the response:
+Contracts share the same syntax to validate POST/GET parameters against a schema and generate types for the response:

 ```aeria
 contract AddFriend {